fisayoafolayan/simple-db/README.md

-# simple-db
+# SimpleDB

 [![Download](https://api.bintray.com/packages/shalvah/maven/simple-db/images/download.svg) ](https://bintray.com/shalvah/maven/simple-db/_latestVersion)

-Simpledb is an Android library that simplifies the process of working with SQLite databases.
+SimpleDB is an Android library that simplifies the process of working with SQLite databases.
 It allows you to get your app up and running with a functional SQLite database without you worrying about the internals.
 Now all you need to do is define your schema, and the library handles the rest!

-Simpledb is designed for apps which have relatively simple database needs.
+SimpleDB ~is designed for~ has been tested only on apps which have relatively simple database needs.
 ## Setup
 * Step 0: Add the dependency to the `build.gradle`file of your `app` module.
 ```